claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 We list here some recommendations to stop this abuse:

 * Proper authentication systems: authentication mechanisms should provide:
-  * A non deletable list of who has access to account/devices.
+  * A non-deletable and non-modifiable list of who has access to accounts/devices.
   * A way to recover access to an account and to change authentication mechanisms.
   * Provide mechanisms to revoke access.
 * Storage/Post of media: media should be stored/posted in such a way that:
-  * It can be taken down at the request of a victim if it consists on private media posted without consent.
+  * It can be taken down at the request of a victim if it consists of private media posted without consent.
   * Provide good and private mechanisms for reporting the posting of non-consented media.